Department of Chemistry

 Michigan State University

-Merlin Bruening.
-The group currently consists (winter 2010)
+The group currently consists (summer 2013) of nine

 What do we do?
 We develop new thin films for protein purification in porous supports, gas separations, membrane-based water reclamation, purification for MALDI mass spectrometry, and selective catalysis.
-In some cases, students spend a month or two in France or Ukraine in collaborative research.
+In some cases, students will spend a month or two in countries such as France and Singapore doing collaborative research.
 Our graduates move on to a wide range of industrial positions.

 What tools do we use?
 We use surface infrared spectroscopy, field-emission scanning electron microscopy, electrochemistry, mass spectrometry, ellipsometry, nanofiltration, and atomic force microscopy.
 Whenever possible we try to exploit characterization techniques that don't require ultrahigh vacuum so we can simulate actual conditions.